RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Experiments

 \textbf{Evaluation Metrics.} Following previous studies~\cite{wang2021comprehensive,wang2017survey}, we use two standard metrics to assess method performance.
 Accuracy is measured by $\text{recall@}k = \frac{|\mathcal{R}\cap \tilde{\mathcal{R}}|}{k}$, where $\mathcal{R}$ represents the result set retrieved by the evaluated method and $\tilde{\mathcal{R}}$ denotes the ground-truth set obtained through exhaustive linear scan.
-Consistent with recent RFANN studies~\cite{liang2024unify,xu2024irangegraph,li2025attribute}, we primarily report recall@10 to facilitate direct comparison with state-of-the-art methods, while also providing analysis with varying $k$ values (Exp-5).
+Consistent with recent RFANN studies~\cite{liang2024unify,xu2024irangegraph,li2025attribute}, we primarily report recall@10 to facilitate direct comparison with state-of-the-art methods, \revRone{and Exp-7 further compares methods while varying} $k$.
 For efficiency measurement, we use queries per second (QPS), calculated as $\text{QPS} = \frac{|Q|}{t}$, where $|Q|$ queries are processed within time $t$.